Tampa Domestic Violence Defense Lawyer

 - Financial abuse

-After an arrest for domestic violence, the alleged victim will often request an injunction, otherwise known as a protective order.
+After an arrest for domestic violence, the alleged victim will often request an injunction, otherwise known as a protective order or restraining order.
 A person may also request a protective order at any time following an alleged act of stalking, abuse, or other form of domestic violence—even if there is no arrest.

 The purpose of a protective order in Florida is to protect a victim from further violence or harm.
 Depending on the conditions imposed by the court, a protective order may prohibit any contact with the victim, prohibit further acts or threats of violence, and prohibit the alleged abuser from coming within a certain distance of the victim’s home, workplace, or school.